prosodylab/Prosodylab-Aligner/README.md

 Several errors can occur at this stage.

-#### Unpaired data

-First, if a .lab file in data/ is not paired with a .wav file in the same directory, or vis versa, then align.py will quit and report the unpaired data to unpaired.txt.
+* Unpaired data: if a .lab file in data/ is not paired with a .wav file in the same directory, or vis versa, then align.py will quit and report the unpaired data to unpaired.txt.
 You can read this file to figure out what files are missing, or use it to delete present, but unpaired, files.
 The following will delete unpaired files, after they are found by align.py and written to unpaired.txt.

     $ rm `xargs -d '\n' < unpaired`

-#### Out of dictionary words

-Secondly, a word in your .lab files may be missing from the dictionary.
+* Out of dictionary words: a word in your .lab files may be missing from the dictionary.
 Such words are written to outofdict.txt.
 You can transcribe these in outofdict.txt using a text editor, then mix them back in like so:

     $ ./sort.py dictionary.txt outofdict.txt > tmp;
     $ mv tmp dictionary.txt

 If you call align.py with the argument -m, each word in outofdict.txt is paired with a list of .lab files where it occurs.
 This may be useful for fixing typos in the .lab files.

-#### SoX not installed

-Also, if SoX is not installed, but it needed because the audio is in a different format than the provided models (which are mono and sampled at 8000 Hz), an error will be raised.
+* SoX not installed: if SoX is not installed, but it needed because the audio is in a different format than the provided models (which are mono and sampled at 8000 Hz), an error will be raised.

-#### align.py not executable ("Permission denied")

-Lastly, the file `align.py` may not be marked as executable on your system, in which case you'll get an error like the following:
+* align.py not executable ("Permission denied"): the file `align.py` may not be marked as executable on your system, in which case you'll get an error like the following:

     $ ./align.py data/
     -bash: ./align.py: Permission denied